tentakelfabrik/crispy-css/README.md

 ### Example

-You find an Example in "/src/example".
-It is also the site of the Documentation.
-In the Example there are additional Directories.
-These one are part of a Structure you might find helpful.
+You find an example in "/src/example".
+The documentation is also there.
+In the given example there are additional directories.
+These ones are part of a structure which might be helpful for you.

 #### Site

-Contains header, footer, Partials that use on are site or webapp.
-Header, Footer are not Classical Components, there often more Complex and have a special Brand.
+Contains header, footer, partials that are used on a site or webapp.
+Header and footer are not classical components, there often more complex and have a special brand.

 #### Templates

-Templates are for a single Site or a group of Sites, they are complex and the is no benfit so reuse them as Components.
+Templates are for a single site or a group of sites, they are complex and there is no benefit so reuse them as components.